Zowe-Java-SDK/ZosShell/README.md

-                             - and only job's JESMSGLG spool output is returned touch <arg>              - create member arg if it does not already exist uname                    - show current connected host name whoami                   - show current connected user name
+                             - and only job's JESMSGLG spool output is returned touch <arg>              - create member arg if it does not already exist uname                    - show current connected host name vi <arg>                 - where arg is a sequential dataset or member name whoami                   - show current connected user name

 Along with following custom commands: